DarkLotus/atavism-docker/README.md

 docker exec -it atavism-2019.1.2 /bin/bash
 ```

-Once connected you can run your server by connecting via SSH and running:
+Once connected you can run your server by running:

 ```shell
 cd /root/bin